10 Best Free and Paid Video Color Grading Software and Apps List

 Another superbly handy video editing app, the KineMaster app, offers an impressive range of video editing and color grading features to create professional-looking videos from your smartphone.
 Besides advanced color grading, users can enable color LUT filters, add SPVXs, make coherent transitions between shots, and much more.

-The app apparently seems to be created keeping professional experts in mind, but in reality, even first-timers can avail themselves of the KineMaster app and create stunning videos.
+The app apparently seems to have been created with professional experts in mind, but in reality, even first-timers can avail themselves of the KineMaster app and create stunning videos.
 With the preset filters in the app, accurate color grading for each shot is easily possible.
 The same filter can be added throughout the video file to achieve a consistent color grading effect.

 Lastly, KineMaster’s “Adjustment” tool empowers users to manually take grading control.